The 5 Best Credit Cards for Groceries

 BankAmericard Cash Rewards Credit Card

-The BankAmericard Cash Rewards™ Credit Card offers 2% back at grocery stores, 3% back on gas, and 1% on other purchases.
-(Grocery store and gas bonus rewards apply to the first $1500 in combined purchases in these categories each quarter.)
+The BankAmericard Cash Rewards™ Credit Card offers 2% back at grocery stores and wholesale clubs, 3% back on gas, and 1% on other purchases.
+(Grocery store, wholesale club, and gas bonus rewards apply to the first $2500 in combined purchases in these categories each quarter.)
 Bank of America customers get an extra 10% bonus when redeeming rewards directly into a Bank of America® checking or savings account (instead of a statement credit).
 There is no annual fee.

 Bonus offer: $100 online cash rewards bonus after you spend at least $500 in purchases in the first 90 days of account opening.
 Also get a 0% introductory APR for 12 billing cycles on purchases, and any balance transfers made within the first 60 days; after that, a variable APR that's currently between 13.24% and 23.24% will apply.
 A 3% fee (minimum $10) applies to balance transfers.
 See terms.